International use of the U.S. dollar: Dollarization and fixed exchange rates

 The People's Republic of China's renminbi was informally and controversially pegged to the dollar in the mid-1990s at ¥ 8.28/USD.
-Likewise, Malaysia pegged its ringgit at RM3.8/USD in September 1998, after the financial crisis.
+Likewise, Malaysia pegged its ringgit at RM3.8/USD in September 1998, after the 1997 Asian financial crisis.
 On July 21, 2005, both countries removed their pegs and adopted managed floats against a basket of currencies.
 Kuwait did likewise on May 20, 2007.
 However, after three years of slow appreciation, the Chinese yuan has been de facto re-pegged to the dollar since July 2008 at a value of ¥6.83/USD; although no official announcement had been made, the yuan has remained around that value within a narrow band since then, similar to the Hong Kong dollar.

 Several countries use a crawling peg model, wherein currency is devalued at a fixed rate relative to the dollar.
 For example, the Nicaraguan córdoba is devalued by 5% per annum.

-Belarus, on the other hand, pegged its currency, the Belarusian rubel, to a basket of foreign currencies (US dollar, euro and Russian rouble) in 2009.
+Belarus, on the other hand, pegged its currency, the Belarusian rubel, to a basket of foreign currencies (U.S. dollar, euro and Russian rouble) in 2009.
 In 2011 this led to a currency crisis when the government became unable to honor its promise to convert Belarusian rubels to foreign currencies at a fixed exchange rate.
 BYR exchange rates dropped by two thirds, all import prices rose and living standards fell.

-In some countries, such as Costa Rica and Honduras, the US dollar is commonly accepted, although not officially regarded as legal tender.
+In some countries, such as Costa Rica and Honduras, the U.S. dollar is commonly accepted, although not officially regarded as legal tender.
 In Mexico's northern border area and major tourist zones, it is accepted as if it were a second legal currency.
-Many Canadian merchants close to the border, as well as large stores in big cities and major tourist hotspots in Peru also accept US dollars, though usually at a value that favours the merchant.
+Many Canadian merchants close to the border, as well as large stores in big cities and major tourist hotspots in Peru also accept U.S. dollars, though usually at a value that favours the merchant.
 In Cambodia, US notes circulate freely and are preferred over the Cambodian riel for large purchases, with the riel used for change to break 1 USD.
-After the U.S. invasion of Afghanistan, US dollars were accepted as if legal tender, but in 2021 the Taliban government banned the use of foreign currencies.
+After the U.S. invasion of Afghanistan, U.S. dollars were accepted as if legal tender, but in 2021 the Taliban government banned the use of foreign currencies.